-During glass fiber production, raw materials are melted and drawn into delicate and highly abrasive filaments, ranging in diameter from 3.5 to 24 μm.
+To make glass fiber, raw materials are melted and drawn into delicate and highly abrasive filaments, ranging in diameter from 3.5 to 24 μm.
 Silica sand is the primary raw ingredient, typically accounting for more than 50% of glass fiber weight.
-Metal oxides and other ingredients can be added to the silica and processing methods can be varied to customize the fibers for particular applications.
+Metal oxides and other ingredients can be added to the silica, and processing methods can be varied to customize the fibers for particular applications.

-Glass filaments are supplied in bundles called strands.
-A strand is a collection of continuous glass filaments.
+Continuous glass filaments are supplied in bundles called strands.
 Roving generally refers to a bundle of untwisted strands, packaged, like thread, on a large spool.
-Single-end roving consists of strands that made up of continuous, multiple glass filaments that run the length of the strand.
+Single-end roving consists of strands that are made up of multiple continuous glass filaments that run the length of the strand.
 Multiple-end roving contains lengthy but not entirely continuous strands, which are added or dropped in a staggered arrangement during the spooling process.
 Yarn is a collection of strands that are twisted together.

 When greater strength is desired, high-strength glass, first developed for military applications in the 1960s, is an option.
 Known by several names — S-glass in the US, R-glass in Europe and T-glass in Japan, its strand tensile strength is approximately 700 ksi, with a tensile modulus of up to 14 Msi.
 S-glass has appreciably greater silica oxide, aluminum oxide and magnesium oxide content than E-glass and is 40-70% stronger than E-glass.